cover-me/qtplot/README.md

 Download WinPython-32bit-2.7.9.5 installer and run it.
 The installer only copies files to a destination directory.

 Open "WinPython Command Prompt.exe" in the destination directory.
 Type "pip install qtplot".
+Some of you packages may be auto degraded/updated to meet the requirement of qtplot.

 Find qtplot.exe in folder \python-2.7.9\Scripts.